ShreeluSantosh/advent-of-osint-2024-writeups/Solutions/Day 12.md

 - Finally, I Googled 'venue of COP21' and found this page https://unfccc.int/news/cop-21cmp-11-information-hub-venue-and-logistics.
 The venue is clearly the Parc des Expositions, 93350 Le Bourget.
 - On Google Maps, I found the location of the venue, and noticed that there is a museum nearby with name of Musée de l'Air et de l'Espace.
   ![image](https://github.com/user-attachments/assets/931ab4e8-0c02-4173-b4ae-03211ad41359)
-- After a bit of trial-and-error- I found a place at appears to be at the entrance of the museum with the name - Salle des Huit Colonnes.
+- After a bit of trial-and-error with Google's Street View, I found a place at appears to be at the entrance of the museum with the name - Salle des Huit Colonnes.
 This turned out to the the first room that we see upon entering the museum.
 - Alternate method: Access the museum's official website (https://www.museeairespace.fr/a-voir-a-faire/expositions-permanentes/) , look for visit route and you'll get a map of the museum.
 You'll easily find the name of the room at the entrance
   ![image](https://github.com/user-attachments/assets/2bea45cb-1b13-4e0d-aebc-2ac5713490c9)
 - Second question: